How Many Bluffton Students Graduate on Time or at All?

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Bluffton.

 Out of the 910 undergraduate students at Bluffton University, 217 (about 24%) are considered first-time/full-time degree seekers.

 Given that the percentage of first-time full-time undergraduates is so low, the mission of Bluffton University may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Bluffton University about graduation rates for other more appropriate groups of students.

-Bluffton University performs above average at graduating its first-time/full-time students on all fronts, posting an on-time (two or four years depending on the degree) and overall graduation rate of 52.9% and 59.6% respectively.
+While Bluffton University performs above average when it comes to the 41.6% of first-time/full-time students they graduate on time (two or four years depending on the degree), their overall graduation rate of 45.5% ranks it similar to the average college.

-Based on the caliber of first-time/full-time students that attend Bluffton University we would expect an overall graduation rate of 48.8%.
-However, students are graduating at a rate that is 10.8% higher.
-That means Bluffton University is performing above average at graduating students based upon those students' anticipated academic achievement in college.
+Based on the caliber of first-time/full-time students that attend Bluffton University we would have expected an overall graduation rate of 44.1%.
+This is on par with the actual rate at which the college graduates students and suggests that Bluffton University is performing on average when the previous academic achievement of students is factored in.

 Most of First-Time/Full-Time Non-Grads End Up Transferring

 54.5% of students at Bluffton University failed to graduate within 150% of the expected time.
 The majority did so because they transferred to another school.

 - How many people drop out of college?